earthsteading/Performance-Solutions/PBDR-HempCrete.md

   </tr>
 </table>

-**Table of Contents**:

-[TOC]

 # Executive Summary

 This Performance Based Design Solutions Report has been prepared for the proposed structure in accordance with the National Construction Code 2019, Amendment 1 and the Victoria Building Regulation 2018.

-The proposed building is located at 45 Kirkpatrick Road, macclesfield, Victoria, 3782, Australia.
+The proposed building is located at XXXXX

 The building works include the construction of a new Class 1a residential home and outbuildings.